-Due to the complexity and evolving criteria associated with roundabouts, all roundabout alternatives will require coordination with the Bureau of Project Delivery Highway Quality Assurance Division.
-The District HOP Manager shall remain the point of contact for the Applicant and will coordinate with the District Roundabout Coordinator and Bureau of Project Delivery Highway Quality Assurance Division as required.
+Due to the complexity and evolving criteria associated with roundabouts and Diverging Diamond Interchanges (DDI), all roundabout and DDI alternatives will require coordination with the Bureau of Design and Delivery (BODD), Highway Design and Technology Division (HDTD).
+The District HOP Manager shall remain the point of contact for the applicant and will coordinate with the District Roundabout Coordinator and BODD HDTD as required.

 Following is additional information for consideration of signals and roundabouts as mitigation measures: